Ski: 2018-2019 Nordica Enforcer 110, 185 cm

 The tips / shovels of the Enforcer 110 are soft enough that I could pretty easily press into the them for nollies, but it’s definitely not the poppiest or most lively ski out there.
 The Enforcer 110’s tails are noticeably stiffer, so ollies off the back of the ski feel less intuitive.

 While I wouldn’t be quick to recommend the Enforcer 110 to skiers that like to spin a lot and are coming from skis with mounts very close to center, I have been very happy with the Enforcer 110’s blend of stability, forgiveness, and playfulness.
 Again, as someone who doesn’t spin a lot but who likes to slash and pop off small side hits and jump off stuff, the Enforcer 110 is a really good fit for me, and I could happily ski it almost every day in a place like Colorado.

 During my time on the Enforcer 110, the word “nice” kept coming to mind.
 While it’s not the chargiest ski out there, it provides very good suspension in rough snow compared to lighter skis.
 And at the same time, the Enforcer 110 is quite forgiving and fairly playful.
 It’s just a really nice, dialed ski, and one that I think a lot of skiers will get along well with.

-Become a Blister member or Deep Dive subscriber to check out our Deep Dive Comparisons of the Enforcer 110 to the J Skis Metal, Rossignol Soul 7 HD, Blizzard Cochise, ON3P Wrenegade 108, 16/17 Black Crows Atris, and Liberty Origin 106 — and we’ll be updating our Deep Dive tomorrow with fresh comparisons.
+Become a Blister Member or Deep Dive subscriber and check out our Deep Dive of the Enforcer 110 to see how it stacks up against the J Skis Metal, Rossignol Soul 7 HD, Blizzard Cochise, ON3P Wrenegade 108, 16/17 Black Crows Atris, Liberty Origin 106, and more.

 NEXT: Rocker Profile Pics